mMcFab/blendercam/README.md

 * Added an experimental g-code post-processor compatible with [Marlin](https://github.com/MarlinFirmware/Marlin) based machines
 * Custom tool-changing routine compatible with Marlin based machines
 * Made tool definitions actually kind of work

-Things I'm still adding are:
 * Completely re-designed "tool-shelf" system - define cutters once in a tool shelf and select them, instead of defining per-operation.

 Unfortunately, old tool pre-sets can't just be imported directly into my modified system, so you'll need to manually copy the values over if you switch from the original repo.
+Operations should still copy across fine, you just need to specify the tool used

 # Below is the original ReadMe, which I have kept since it has a bunch of useful links